khulnasoft/integrations-core/kubelet/README.md

 ### Installation

-The Kubelet check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your servers.
+The Kubelet check is included in the [Khulnasoft Agent][1] package, so you don't need to install anything else on your servers.

 ### Configuration